Germany–Ireland relations: History

 Ireland remained neutral during World War II.
 Germany had an ambassador in the country, Eduard Hempel, until 1945.
 De facto, however, there was intelligence and military cooperation of Ireland with the western enemies of the Third Reich: the United Kingdom and the United States. Éamon de Valera was the only head of government in the world to condole with the German embassy after Adolf Hitler's suicide in 1945.
 He later protested to the British embassy about the death sentences imposed on the main war criminals during the Nuremberg trials.

 In 1973, the country joined the European Economic Community, the predecessor of the European Union.
 After considerable adjustment difficulties, the following years saw a sustained economic upswing, largely by European structural funding, with Germany as one of the main net contributors.
 In 1990, Ireland, as holder of the presidency of the Council of the European Communities, now the Council of the European Union, actively supported the completion of German reunification.

 In 1999, the euro was introduced in Ireland as a digital currency, followed by cash in 2002.
-The joint membership of Ireland and Germany in the European Union has made relations between both states intensifiy in recent decades.
+The joint membership of Ireland and Germany in the European Union has intensified relations between both states in recent decades.
 In 2011, the publication of plans by the Irish government to increase value-added tax in the German Bundestag, before the plans had been communicated in Ireland itself, caused disgruntlement in Ireland.
 That was painfully perceived by many Irish as a loss of sovereignty by Ireland in the context of the Irish debt crisis toward of the European Union, especially Germany.